Gallmond/coffee-near-me/README.md

 ## TODO New markers on map clicks
-x Click on map to prompt to add a new marker x takes name, desc, price cannot submit without a name and a price add button adds to the list and drops a marker cancel button closes the prompt
+x Click on map to prompt to add a new marker x takes name, desc, price
+// TODO cannot submit without a name and a price
+// TODO add button adds to the list and drops a marker
+// TODO cancel button closes the prompt

 ## TODO Click on shop in menu
 zooms to marker and opens popup